geopastore/geopastore.github.io/_posts/2025-12-05-WesternStates.md

 title: "Western States Lottery numbers"
 date: 2025-12-05 10:00:00 -0000
 ---
-*Tomorrow there will be the 2026 Western States Lottery to be selecte to be at the Olimpic Valley starting line.
-But what are the odds to get in?
-And how they evolved in the past years?*<!--more-->
+*Tomorrow, the 2026 Western States Lottery will select the runners who will start at Olympic Valley.
+But what are the odds of getting in, and how have they changed over the past years?*<!--more-->

 <body>
   <p class="lead">